rodrimati1992/abi_stable_crates/readme.md

 Users of this library are expected to follow this architecture:

-Create an `interface crate`,
+### Interface crate

+A crate which declares:

+- All the modules (structs of function pointers) exported from the dynamic library.

-which declares all the functions and the datatypes passed to and returned by those functions, as well as the `interface types`(types which implement InterfaceType,used by `VirtualWrapper<_>`).
+- All the public types passed to and returned by the functions.

+- Optionally:declares ìnterface types,types which implement InterfaceType,
+    used to specify the traits usable in the VirtualWrapper ffi-safe trait object .

+- Optionally:A function to load all the modules at the same time.

+### Implementation crate

+The crate compiled as a dynamic library that:

-Create an `implementation crate` that implements all the functions in the `interface crate`, creates a `library getter function`, and declares the `implementation types`
+- Implements all the functions declared in the `interface crate`.
-(types which implement ImplType,wrapped in `VirtualWrapper<_>` to use in ffi) for the `interface types`.

-Creates a `user crate`,which declares the `interface crate` as a dependency, passes the directory/folder of the `implementation crate` dynamic library to `<interface_crate::SomeLibType as ModuleTrait>::load_library` to get the library functions, and then store them in a lazy_static or equivalent to access them afterwards.
+- Declares a function to export each module, uses the `export_sabi_module` attribute to export the module.

+- Optionally:create types which implement `ImplType<Iterface= Interface >`,
+    where `Interface` is some interface type from the interface crate, so as to be able to use wrap it in `VirtualWrapper`s of that interface.

+### User crate

+A crate that that declares the `ìnterface crate` as a dependency, and loads the pre-compiled `implementation crate` from some path.

+### Examples

 For **examples** of this architecture you can look at the abi_stable_example_* crates, in the repository for this crate.